-If you are looking for a homemade version, don’t miss this recipe for my very favorite Green Bean Casserole from scratch!
-Or, I also have an Easy Green Bean Casserole that you make in the oven!
+If you are looking for a homemade version, don’t miss this recipe for my very favorite green bean casserole from scratch!
+Or, I also have an easy green bean casserole that you make in the oven and this decadent cheesy green bean casserole.

-- Mushroom Soup: Condensed cream of mushroom soup – don’t dilute it with water, just use it as-is.
+- Mushroom Soup: Use condensed cream of mushroom soup and don’t dilute it with water.
+Use as is.

 - Milk: A little milk thins the sauce to just the right consistency.

-- Soy Sauce: This adds depth and an umami flavor.
+- Soy Sauce: This ingredient may be surprising, but it adds depth and an umami flavor.
 You could also use tamari or coconut aminos.

-How to Make Crock Pot Green Bean Casserole
+How to Make Green Bean Casserole in Crock Pot

 This truly is a mix-and-cook, set-it-and-forget-it side dish.
 Here’s how to make it, step by step.

-- Mix Up the Sauce in Your Slow Cooker.
-Add the mushroom soup, milk, soy sauce, and pepper to your slow cooker and stir to combine.
+- Combine: Add the mushroom soup, milk, soy sauce, and pepper to your slow cooker and stir to combine.
 Then stir in half of the crispy fried onions, half of the parmesan cheese, and all of the cheddar cheese.

-- Add the Green Beans and Topping.
-Stir in the frozen green beans.
-Then sprinkle the remaining parmesan cheese on top, followed by the remaining crispy fried onions.
+- Green Beans: Stir in the frozen green beans.
+Then sprinkle the remaining parmesan cheese on top, followed by the remaining French fried onions.

-- Cook.
-Cover with the lid, and cook on low for 3 hours, or on high for 2 hours, until the onions are golden brown and the edges are bubbling.
+- Cook: Cover and cook on low for 3 hours or on high for 2 hours, until the onions are golden brown and the edges are bubbling.
+Serve and enjoy!

 Recipe Notes

-Want to know more about this dish?
-Great, you’re in the right place!
-Here are a few helpful cook’s notes to make sure your casserole turns out mouthwatering.
+Here are a few helpful cookโs notes to make sure your casserole tastes amazing!

 What to Serve with Crock Pot Green Bean Casserole

-When I think of crock pot green bean casserole, I think holiday food!
-This recipe would go with all of your holiday faves.
+This dish perfectly compliments all of your favorite holiday recipes.
 Here are just a few of ours:

-- Corn Casserole: Anything with corn is a hit around here – but this Southern Corn Pudding is extra-special.
-It’s an old-fashioned recipe that’s sweet, creamy, savory, and carb-y, all at the same time.
+- Corn Casserole: Anything with corn is a hit around here – but this corn casserole is extra-special old-fashioned recipe and super easy.

-- Cranberry Relish: Real cranberry sauce (or relish) is easy to make, and adds a refreshing contrast to all of your savory holiday dishes.
-This simple Cranberry Relish recipe is one you’re sure to love.
+- Cranberry Relish: Real cranberry sauce is easy to make and adds a refreshing contrast to savory holiday dishes.
+This delectable cranberry relish recipe is one youโre sure to love!

 Storing and Reheating Instructions

 Storing this casserole is easy.
-Just scoop or spoon it into an airtight container in the fridge.
-It will keep for up to 3 days.
+Just scoop or spoon casserole in an airtight container and store in the fridge for up to 3 days.

-To reheat, place the desired amount in a microwave-safe dish, cover with a paper towel, and microwave until heated through (be sure to stir it from time to time, and watch out for hot and cold spots).
-You can also reheat in the oven at 350°F until heated through.
+Reheat in a microwave-safe dish, cover with a paper towel, and microwave to desired temperature.
+You can also reheat in the oven at 350ยฐF until heated through.

-If you would like to freeze your crock pot green bean casserole, that will work – but keep in mind that the crunchy fried onion topping will lose its crunch after freezing and thawing.
-It will still be safe to eat, though, so go for it if you like!
-Portion out the leftovers into freezer containers and freeze for 3 – 4 months.
+Crockpot green bean casserole will freeze well, but beware, the French fried onion topping will lose its crunch after thawing.
+It’s still perfectly safe to eat.
+Portion out the leftovers into freezer containers and freeze for 3 months.

 More Easy Holiday Sides